 A housing project is broadly defined in G.S.
 157-3(12) to include direct provision of housing, payment of rent subsidies, provision of grants and loans to LMI persons to enable them to own a home, and provision of grants and loans and other financial assistance to public or private developers of affordable housing for LMI persons.
+When a project includes housing for persons other than LMI persons, then the project is only a “housing project” (enabling the use of housing authority powers) if 20% of the units are set aside for the “exclusive use of persons of low income” (G.S.
+157-3(12)).
 A municipality may contract with and appropriate funds to a private entity to carry out a public purpose in which the municipality is authorized to engage.
 G.S.
 160A-20.1.

 Note that G.S.
 157-9.4 requires a housing authority (and by extension, a city exercising the powers of a housing authority) to impose the following requirements related to set asides for low income persons for any multi-family rental housing project assisted by a housing authority: